20tab/UnrealEnginePython/README.md

 text_render_component = unreal_engine.find_class('TextRenderComponent')
 ```

-will internally search for the 'TextRenderComponent' class (via unreal c++ reflection) and when found will check if it exposes a '__PyObject' property.
-If available, it will return its value to the Python VM, otherwise a new one will be created and mapped to it.
+will internally search for the 'TextRenderComponent' class (via unreal c++ reflection) and when found will check if it is available in the cache, otherwise it will create a new ue_PyUObject object that will be placed in the cache.

 From the previous example the 'text_render_component' maintains a mapping to the UObject (well a UClass in this example).

-Pay attention: the python class you map to the PyActor class, is not a ue_PyUObject (it is a classic python class) but holds a reference (via the 'uobject' field) to a ue_PyUObject mapped to the AActor: PyActor exposes 'uobject' field mapped to the c++ UObject.
+Pay attention: the python class you map to the PyActor (or PyPawn, PyCharacter or PyComponent), is not a ue_PyUObject.
+It is a classic python class that holds a reference (via the 'uobject' field) to the related ue_PyUObject mapped object.
+The best technical term to describe those classes is 'proxy'.

 Note about 'uobject' from now on
 ---------------------------------